microsoft/java-on-aca-with-ai/05-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 From section 00, you should already have a Cosmos DB account named `javalab-cosmos-<unique string>`.
 [Open Azure Portal](https://portal.azure.com) and navigate to your Cosmos DB account.

 - Click on the `Data Explorer` menu item
-  - Expand the container named `azure-spring-apps-cosmosdb`.
+  - Expand the container named `java-on-aca-cosmosdb`.
   - In that container, expand the container named `City`.
   - Click on `Items` and use the `New Item` button to create some sample items using the contents below: